PREA 2018 Data

 Staff Sexual Misconduct (Staff-on-Client) - Any behavior or act of a sexual nature directed toward an inmate by an employee, volunteer, official visitor, or agency representative.
 Romantic relationships between staff and inmates are included.
 Consensual or nonconsensual sexual acts include: intentional touching of the genitalia, anus, groin, breast, inner thigh, or buttocks with the intent to abuse, arouse, or gratify sexual desire; or completed, attempted, threatened, or requested sexual acts; or occurrences of indecent exposure, invasion of privacy, or staff voyeurism for sexual gratification.

 ICCS hired its first PREA Coordinator in 2015 with an eye towards complete compliance with the standards and better education and training for both staff and clients.
-When comparing the number of allegations in 2016 (9) to 2015 (15), it is encouraging to notice a significant decrease in allegations.
+When comparing the number of allegations in 2018 (21) to 2017 (10), you can notice a significant increase in allegations which could be due to an increased awareness by staff and clients regarding some changes in our training.

-2017 represents the second year of the second PREA audit cycle.
-ICCS was successful in getting the Kendall and West facilities audited.
+2018 represents the third year of the second PREA audit cycle.
+ICCS was successful in getting the Weld facility audited.
 Looking forward, it is anticipated that an audit one time each year will satisfy the requirements of future audit cycles.